WingLim/MicFix/README.md

 The hda-verb command comes from [patch_realtek.c](https://github.com/torvalds/linux/blob/master/sound/pci/hda/patch_realtek.c), but because of the limited devices, only some of them were tested on MacOS.

-I'd appreciate it if someone could help me test the devices.
+We would appreciate it if someone could help us test these devices.

 - ALC236
 - ALC255[Tested]